-- Original work by Plaxton, Rajaraman, and Richa; "unfortunately" theory paper, so it include many other things... similar proposals are Pastry/Tapestry, or Kademlia. - Some proposals improve the design; e.g. The Viceroy proposal which is Butterfly-based and therefore only needs a constant number of neighbors per peer. - Some proposals are more complicated than needed; e.g. CAN - Closest/best design in reality is Freenet.
+- Original work by Plaxton, Rajaraman, and Richa; "unfortunately" theory paper, so it includes many other aspects, such as a distance discussion... similar proposals are Pastry/Tapestry, or Kademlia. - Some proposals improve the design; e.g. The Viceroy resp.
+Koorde proposals are Butterfly-based resp.
+DeBruijn-based and therefore only need a constant number of neighbors per peer. - Closest/best design in reality is Freenet.
 However, Freenet has some questionable design properties